Last Updated on

 Tips?
 Either side of the train has spectacular views.
 And check if there are steam trains running on the day you visit, as you might get some beautiful pictures across the Ribblehead Viaduct from that epic climb.

-THE JACOBITE EXPRESS (SCOTLAND) by Verses by a Voyager
+Verses by a Voyager

 The Flam Railway is an absolute must-do train journey in Norway.
 With spectacular views over the Naeoryfjord, snow-capped mountains, waterfalls it is no wonder this train journey was described at the most spectacular train journey in the world by Lonely Planet in 2014.